karolgit/ocigenai-BuildingAnAgenticHotelConcierge/2-lab2/2-lab2a-agentic-hotel-concierge.md

     You can find the compartment OCID in the OCI Console by clicking your profile icon in the top-right corner, selecting your email, choosing Compartments from the side menu, and then selecting the appropriate compartment to copy its OCID.

     ![Copy compartment OCID](./images/copy_compartment_ocid.png "Copy compartment OCID")

+    ⚠️ Important: Before running the below script in Cloud Shell, replace *YOUR-COMPARTMENT-OCID* with the compartment OCID copied from the OCI Console.

     ```bash
     <copy>